plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Supplies.md

 ### Weight

 Supplies have a Weight of one.
+Players cannot gain new Supplies if these Supplies would make their total Weight go over zero.

 <img src="https://plerpsandplerps.github.io/Sprouting-Tales/artwork/Supply.png" alt="Supply Card">